Trout fishing can be a lot of fun, and a very rewarding pastime, but it can be challenging.

 A complementary point.
-When arriving to a fishing location, try and avoid other anglers, do not make a beeline straight to them and fish in their shadow.
+When arriving at a fishing location, try and avoid other anglers, do not make a beeline straight to them, and fish in their shadow.
 Too often I see other fishermen gravitate around the first person to a fishing location.
 It can be even worst when lake fishing from a boat.

 Sure, keep an eye on them from a distance, and if they are pulling in fish after fish it might be worth moving in closer, but in all other situations find your own spot to fish.

 Fish your feet and cover the shallows

 When I first started trout fishing, I would often just cast as far as possible, hoping for the best.
 This approach caught a few fish but would spook many trout close to the shore.